-Last time on the childmurder games, the obvious happens.
+Last time on the Summoning, scary ghosts in the basement.

 So, The Summoning just barely managed to scrape ahead, and then currently we’re tied.
 The moral here is whining after I’ve already read half a book just means I have to read something else too.
 Although I probably will be doing Gemma Doyle’s schoolgirl adventures later, possibly next.

 Well, let’s wrap this travesty up.